Allahcadrimbo/DecisionListClassifier/README.md

 output: The answers will be outputted to sentiment-system-answers.txt

 ### Algorithm:
-Algorithm:\
-    &emsp;&emsp;- Grab all of the command line variables and assign them to variables \
+- Grab all of the command line variables and assign them to variables
-    &emsp;&emsp;- Read in the decision list from the inputted file \
+- Read in the decision list from the inputted file
-    &emsp;&emsp;- Calculate the most common sense \
+- Calculate the most common sense
-    &emsp;&emsp;- Go through each review in the test data and classify it with the passed in decision list \
+- Go through each review in the test data and classify it with the passed in decision list
-       &emsp;&emsp;&emsp;&emsp; - Write the answers to a list \
+    - Write the answers to a list
-    &emsp;&emsp;- Write the list to the specified file
+- Write the list to the specified file

 # decision-list-eval.py